MustBeArt/SlowSoftSerial/README.md

 * Uses two of the Periodic Interrupt Timers (of which there are only four on the Teensy 3.x)

-* Only one SlowSoftSerial port at a time is currently supported.
+* Only one actvie SlowSoftSerial port at a time is currently supported, but you can have multiple ports defined and switch between them.

 * No support (yet) for built-in flow control handshaking (because Cadetwriter does flow control at the application level)